Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond: Further Combinatorial Optimization Problems

 The approach of Section \ref{sec:matching-2-queries} can be extended to a much broader class of graph-theoretic problems.
-Informally, it works when the objective is to maximize an additive function over subgraphs of a given graph which contain all ``small'' matchings and have constant maximum degree.

-We extend our results for One-Sided Matching to a much broader class of graph-theoretic problems.
 Informally, our approach works when the objective is to maximize an additive function over subgraphs of a given graph which contain all ``small'' matchings and have constant maximum degree.
 We make the space of feasible solutions more precise in the following definition. \begin{definition} Given a constant $k\in \mathbb{N}$ and a weighted graph $G$ on $n$ nodes, we say that a family $\mathcal{F}$ of subgraphs of $G$ is a \emph{matching extending $k$-family} if: \begin{itemize} \item Graphs in $\mathcal{F}$ have maximum degree at most $k$; \item For any matching $M$ of $G$ of size at most $\lfloor n/3k \rfloor$, there is a graph in $\mathcal{F}$ containing $M$. \end{itemize} \end{definition} Clearly, the set of matchings of a graph (viewed as subgraphs rather than subsets of edges) is a matching extending $1$-family, but it is not hard to see that Definition \ref{def:feasible_families} captures other constraints, like subgraphs that are unions of disjoint paths and cycles (matching extending $3$-family) or unions of disjoint cliques of size $k$ (matching extending $(k-1)$-family).

 We are ready to introduce the general full information optimization problem that we tackle here; we then move on to its social choice analog.
 As this is a special case of the class of problems captured by Max-on-Graphs (introduced by \citet{Amanatidis2021matching}), we use a similar formulation and name.
 Note that, in the above definition, the family $\mathcal{F}$ is independent of the weights $w$.
 This is necessary as $w$ will be unknown in general.